SPARQL-Anything/sparql.anything/docs/format/JSON.md

 Currently, fields with the 'null' value are ignored.
 <!-- However, we may decide to represent it as blank node or to create a primitive entity to express it, for example, similar to \tt{rdf:nil}.}.  -->

-## Supported file extensions
+## Extensions

+SPARQL Anything selects this transformer for the following file extensions:

-.json
+- .json

-## Supported media types
+## Media types

+SPARQL Anything selects this transformer for the following media types:

+- application/json
-application/json, application/problem+json
+- application/problem+json

 ## Default transformation